-Professor, author and internationally recognised expert on interaction in learning and collaboration for learning, The Netherlands
+Professor of Psychology, Professor, author and internationally recognised expert on interaction in learning and collaboration for learning

 Paul A. Kirschner is university distinguished professor at the Open University of the Netherlands as well as visiting professor of education with a special emphasis on learning and interaction in teacher education at the University of Oulu, Finland.